 Marijuana clones are also more cost-efficient than seeds.
 High-quality marijuana seeds can be expensive, especially if you want to grow several different strains.
 But obtaining a clone and then cloning that clone can help growers save money.

-Whether you're a medical marijuana patient, caregiver, recreational user, or marijuana enthusiast that wants to grow marijuana at home, you should consider the benefits of cloning marijuana.
-Although cloning isn't possible for everyone due to the varying legality of marijuana in different states and countries, if you have the opportunity and right to do so based on where you live, you now know how to get started!
+Whether you're a medical marijuana consumer, caregiver, recreational user, or marijuana enthusiast that wants to grow marijuana at home, you should consider the benefits of cloning marijuana.
+Although cloning isn't possible for everyone due to the varying legality of marijuana in different states and countries, if you have the opportunity and you can legally do it where you live, you now know how to get started!